thanhpham312/ACIT2515Final/README.md

     >Delete account for specific customer
     >View transaction log for specific customer
     >Print transaction log for specific customer
+    >Exit in non-main menu screen and return to main menu screen, by typing <:q>
+    >Asks for the PIN confirmation from the user.
+For test purpose, type <1234>

 To create new profile:
     1. Start the application from the command line.
 Type <python banking_manager.py>